Last Updated on April 1, 2020 by FauxHammer

 For anyone with an existing collection of Citadel Paints and wanting to transfer them to dropper bottles instead of throwing them away to replace them with the new ones.
 See our guide on doing exactly this.

-What do you think of GW paints in Dropper Bottles? let us know in the comments.
+What did you think of this Article?
+Please let us know in the comments.